-To honour the agreement, the city needs R600-million, which it has said it cannot afford as it is also battling to pay its creditors, including Eskom and Rand Water.
+To honour the agreement, the city needs R600-million which it has reportedly said it cannot afford as it also battles to pay its creditors, including Eskom and Rand Water.

 Read more in Daily Maverick: City of Tshwane vows to stick to staff salary freeze despite strikes

 Hambidge said although it had been clear that the city was in financial distress with major liquidity problems, as indicated by national treasury mid-term recommendations, the Auditor General’s report and the Moody’s report, there were prospects, based on financial statements, that it would be in a better financial position in the months to come.

 “The 2022/23 annual financial statements do, however, indicate a slight improvement, but there are still challenges in relation to liquidity and being in a position to pay creditors.
 However, the budget for 2023/24 and I hasten to add that a budget projection indicates an overall increase in expenditure and income of 6% and thus it is anticipated that these measures will go a long way to ameliorate the applicant’s financial predicament,” said Hambidge.

 Reacting to the ruling, the city’s spokesperson, Selby Bokaba said, “Naturally, the city is disappointed with this ruling as we had provided solid arguments as to why the increases are unaffordable.
 The city embarked on a massive cost-cutting exercise by reducing the budget by 30% across departments.”